Mini-festival comes to Royal Norfolk Show

 The Royal Norfolk show has announced an evening of live music, food and drink at a brand new mini-festival.

-Taking place at the Norfolk Showground, Sunset Sounds will be held on Wednesday, June 26 in the evening of the show.
+Taking place at the Norfolk Showground, Sunset Sounds will be held tonight (Wednesday, June 26) in the evening of the show.

 The event is set to build on last year's evening programme, which featured a host of local and regional music acts in the Woodland Arena.